svkucheryavski/pcv/README.md

 2. The *new* version was created in 2022 as a generalization of the original approach.
 The new version is much faster and can also work with regression models (e.g. PCR, PLS1, PLS2).
 Paper [3] describes the new method.

 Some practical details about how to use PCV are given below.
+If you do neither use R nor MATLAB you can apply PCV to your own data via an interactive web-application: [https://mda.tools/pcv/](https://mda.tools/pcv/).
+The application takes your data as a CSV file (in case of regression first column must contain the response values), it does all calculations in your browser and does not send any information to server.

+## Release notes

+Last version (for R and for MATLAB) was released 6th of July, 2023 and contains small improvements, possibility to use local centering and scaling.
+No breaking changes has been introduced.

 ## How to use PCV in R

-We have created a dedicated R package, `pcv`, which contains all PCV functions, you can install it directly from CRAN by running `install.packages("pcv")`.
+There is a dedicated R package, `pcv`, which contains all PCV functions, you can install it directly from CRAN by running `install.packages("pcv")`.
 You can also download the package file from [Releases](https://github.com/svkucheryavski/pcv/releases) and install from the file.

 There are four main functions in the package:

-* `pcv()` is implementation of the original version, we keep it for compatibility, if you consider using PCV a new project, do not use it, use the new version.
+* `pcv()` is implementation of the original version, that was published in 2020.
+We keep this version for compatibility.
+In 2023 we improved the algorithm and this version is now deprecated and to be removed later.

 * `pcvpca()` is implementation of the new version for PCA/SIMCA models.